CIRCIRCIRCLE/CIRCIRCIRCLE.github.io/content/_index.md

 ---

 {{< lead >}}
-Contact: yuanyuan.zhou.23@ucl.ac.uk
+"We are what we repeatedly do.
+Excellence, then, is not an act, but a habit."  --Aristotle
 {{< /lead >}}

-I'm a first-year PhD student in [Electronic and Electrical Engineering (EEE)](https://www.ucl.ac.uk/electronic-electrical-engineering/research/information-and-communication-engineering) at [University College London (UCL)](https://www.ucl.ac.uk/), supervised by [Dr.Anna Maria Mandalari](https://profiles.ucl.ac.uk/89052).
+I'm a first-year PhD student in [Electronic and Electrical Engineering (EEE)](https://www.ucl.ac.uk/electronic-electrical-engineering/research/information-and-communication-engineering) at [University College London (UCL)](https://www.ucl.ac.uk/), supervised by [Dr. Anna Maria Mandalari](https://profiles.ucl.ac.uk/89052).
 I have a solid background in Machine Learning and Telecommunication.
 I am currently investigating Honeypots and IPv6 in the context of IoT security and privacy.